kfkchau/Legitimacy-Under-Acceleration/lkn - issue 005.md

-# DRAFT - THE CITY WE’RE ACTUALLY GOVERNING: Rules, Routes, and the Governance–Economic System

-We talk about AI governance as if it’s mostly about **rules**:
+## DRAFT - The City We’re Actually Governing with AI

+Most AI governance talk lives in documents:

-principles, risk categories, impact assessments, controls, audits.
+- principles, risk classes, and impact assessments

-If you’re living **inside** a system – as a worker, a citizen, a founder, a policymaker – you experience something different:

-- not just the rules on paper,
+- obligations for providers and deployers
+- audits, evaluations, certifications

+That’s the **rule side** of the story.

+But if you ask the people living under these systems – workers, professionals, founders, citizens – they don’t experience “AI governance” as a PDF.

+They experience:

-- but the **routes** that are actually open to you.
+- which **paths** through work and life are still open
+- which roles still feel meaningful
+- what kinds of effort still “count”

-That’s the gap *Legitimacy Under Acceleration* is interested in:
+That’s the **value side**.
+And AI is rewiring both at once.

-not just the laws and frameworks, but the **city** they create.
+This is the city we’re actually governing, whether we admit it or not.

 ---

-## 1. Two halves of the same city
+## Rules: the traffic system of the city

-I work with a simple image: a city being rebuilt while people are still living in it.

-### 1.1 The rule side: traffic system and institutions
+Start with the familiar half.

-One half of the city is built out of **rules**.

-These are the traffic lights and signposts of social life:
+One side of the city is built out of **rules** – the traffic system of social life:

 - laws and regulations
 - policies and standards
-- procedures, guidelines and professional codes
+- procedures, guidance and professional codes
-- unwritten norms that everyone “just knows”
+- the unwritten norms everyone “just knows”

-Institutions are where these rule systems live and get operated:
+Institutions are the places that host and operate this machinery:

-- parliaments and ministries
+- parliaments, ministries and regulators
-- regulators and courts
+- courts and tribunals
 - companies and boards
+- standards bodies, industry groups, unions
-- standards bodies and professional associations
+- universities and professional associations
-- universities, unions, industry groups

 Together, they form an **ecosystem of governance mechanisms**:

-- how rules are made,
+- how rules are made
-- how they’re interpreted,
+- how they’re interpreted
-- how they’re enforced,
+- how they’re enforced
-- how they change,
+- how they change (or don’t)
-- and how they’re explained when people push back.
+- how they’re explained when people push back

-This is the part most AI governance frameworks focus on.
+This is the part most AI frameworks try to address:

-### 1.2 The value side: routes, routines, and what “counts”
+- UNESCO / OECD principles
+- NIST RMF, ISO/IEC 42001
+- the EU AI Act
+- corporate “Responsible AI” guidelines

+They’re mostly traffic-code work: deciding what’s allowed at the junction.

+Important.
+Necessary.
+But not the whole city.

+---

+## Routes: the value side we almost never talk about

-The other half of the city is built out of **value**.
+The other side of the city is built out of **value**.

 People constantly make judgements about what matters:

 - which work deserves respect
-- which products are worth paying for
+- which products and services are worth paying for
 - which careers feel meaningful
-- which futures are worth aiming at
+- which futures feel worth aiming at

-In the city, this shows up as the **routes people actually drive**:
+In the city, that shows up as the **routes people actually drive**:

-- the commutes and routines they stick to
+- routines and commutes they stick to
-- the neighbourhoods they crowd
+- neighbourhoods that fill up
-- the shortcuts and detours they take
-- the areas they quietly avoid
+- areas they quietly avoid
+- shortcuts, detours, and side-streets that only locals know

-Those everyday route choices stand in for **value signals**:
-all the ways the world tells us what is “worth it”:
+Those everyday route choices stand in for **value signals** – all the ways the world tells us what is “worth it”:

 - salaries and prices
-- promotions and titles
+- promotions, titles and bonuses
-- likes, rankings and invitations
+- rankings, likes, invitations
-- informal status and reputation
+- subtle status and reputation

-Markets are where those judgements get **compressed** into numbers:
+Markets compress those judgements into numbers.
-prices, wages, KPIs, share prices.

-The wider economy is the big **feedback loop** that:

-- takes those signals,
-- feeds them back into people’s lives,
+The wider economy takes those signals and feeds them back into people’s lives:

-- and nudges what feels possible or worthwhile next:
-  - what gets funded,
+- what gets funded
-  - which jobs are attractive,
+- which jobs are attractive
-  - what counts as success or failure.
+- what feels like success or failure

-Most of this never appears in a law or a framework.
-But it determines whether people experience the system as **liveable**.
+Most of this never appears in a regulation.
+But it determines whether people experience a system as **liveable and fair**, or as something they’re just surviving.

 ---

-## 2. The governance–economic system: rules + routes

-Put those halves together and you get what I call the **governance–economic system**:

-- the **rule layer** – how decisions are structured, constrained and contested
-- the **value layer** – how effort, contribution and risk are recognised and rewarded

-You can’t really understand one without the other:

-- rules that ignore value signals drift into irrelevance or provoke backlash
-- value signals without rule structure drift into exploitation or collapse

-Historically, we’ve separated the study of these halves:

-- public law, political theory and public administration on the **rule side**
-- economics, finance and management on the **value side**

-Under AI acceleration, that split stops being tenable.

-AI is reconfiguring **how rules are applied**
-*and* **what kinds of work and contribution “count”** at the same time.

----

-## 3. How acceleration breaks the alignment
+## AI is changing both – and our governance only looks at one

-Acceleration isn’t just “faster innovation”.
+Acceleration isn’t just “faster tech”.
 It’s:

 - faster **information flow**
 - faster **coordination**
 - faster **feedback loops** – social, economic, political

-That hits both halves of the city at once.
+AI sits right in the middle of that.

-### 3.1 On the rule side
+On the **rule side**, we’re adding:

-We see:

-- constant demands for new rules and standards
+- new principles and codes
-- more complex, layered obligations (UNESCO, OECD, NIST, EU, ISO, national law, sectoral codes)
-- institutions struggling to keep up with:
-  - new models
-  - new use-cases
+- new obligations and reporting
-  - new kinds of harm and failure
+- new oversight committees

-Most of the global governance stack is still:

-- **paper-first** – PDF principles and guidelines
-- **model-centric** – thinking in terms of “systems” and “providers”, not actual workflows
-- **slow to metabolise** – weak mechanisms for:
-  - retiring bad rules,
-  - reconciling contradictions,
-  - reacting coherently to new evidence
+- new risk categories for AI systems

-So we get traffic lights that change late, or not at all.

-### 3.2 On the value side

-At the same time, AI and automation are reshaping:
+On the **value side**, AI is quietly changing:

-- which tasks humans still do
+- which tasks humans still perform
 - which skills are rewarded
-- which roles are structurally fragile
+- which roles become structurally fragile

-People use their work to answer questions like:
+People use their work to answer:

-- “What am I actually good at?”
+- *What am I actually good at?*
-- “What do people rely on me for?”
+- *What do people rely on me for?*
-- “What kind of life am I building here?”
+- *What kind of life am I building here?*

-When AI moves into the parts of work people were proud of:

-- writing, analysing, diagnosing, designing, coordinating –
-the visible **routes** through the city change:
+When AI moves into the parts of work people were proud of – writing, analysing, diagnosing, coordinating, designing – the **routes** through the city change:

 - some career paths thin out or disappear
 - others become overcrowded and precarious
-- new paths emerge that aren’t yet recognised or rewarded
+- new paths appear that aren’t yet recognised or rewarded

-The risk is simple:
+You can end up with a situation where:

-> Even if the traffic system is “safe and compliant”,
+- the **traffic system** looks “safe and compliant” on paper
-> people can feel like there are fewer meaningful journeys left for them to make.
+- but people feel like there are fewer meaningful journeys left for them to make

-That’s how legitimacy leaks out.
+That’s not just a labour-market problem.
+It’s a **legitimacy problem**.

 ---

-## 4. Why AI governance can’t stay rule-only
+## Why a rule-only view of AI governance isn’t enough

-Most current AI governance efforts sit almost entirely on the **rule side**:
+Most AI governance work today sits almost entirely on the **rule side**:

-- principles, obligations, risk classes
+- defining risk levels and prohibited uses
+- specifying documentation and assessments
-- impact assessments and audits
+- adding controls and approvals
-- definitions of high-risk vs low-risk systems

-That’s necessary.
-It’s not sufficient.

-Three things follow if you take the city seriously:

-1. **Rules have to be engineered for operations, not just declared.**
-   - Governance has to show up in:
+All necessary.
+None of it wrong.

+The problem is what’s *missing*:

+1. **No clear view of how rules meet actual workflows**
+   - How is this rule wired into:
+     - tasks,
-     - workflows,
+     - roles,
-     - task boundaries,
+     - tools,
      - logs,
-     - escalation paths –
+     - escalation paths?
-     not just in policy docs.
+   - Can a person under the system explain:
+     - *“Who decided this, under which rule, and who could have stopped it?”*

-2. **You can’t ignore what the system does to available routes.**
+2. **No visibility into what happens to human routes**
-   - A fully “compliant” system that quietly:
+   - As AI rolls out, are there still:
+     - meaningful paths for people to grow?
+     - visible ways to contribute and be recognised?
+   - Or are we silently:
+     - hollowing out roles,
+     - turning professionals into supervisors of systems they don’t believe in,
+     - pushing valuable work (care, mentoring, glue work) off the metrics?

+3. **No language for the interaction between rules and value**
+   - When value signals move faster than rule systems can adapt, people route around rules.
+   - When rules move faster than shared understanding and value, they feel imposed and arbitrary.

+If AI governance stays “rule-only”, it will miss where legitimacy is actually leaking.

+---

+## Thinking in terms of a governance–economic system

+I find it more honest to talk about a **governance–economic system**:

+- **Rule layer**
+  How we structure, constrain and contest decisions:
+  - laws, policies, standards, procedures, escalation rules.

+- **Value layer**
+  How effort, contribution and risk are recognised and rewarded:
+  - pay, status, opportunity, voice.

+Under AI acceleration, these two layers are colliding:

+- rules are being adapted to fit AI systems
+- AI systems are reshaping which kinds of work and judgement still “count”

+If you only look at one layer, you get blindsided by the other.

+A technically compliant AI rollout that:

 - erodes meaningful work,
 - hides whole categories of contribution,
-     - or locks people into dead-end tracks,
+- or quietly shuts down paths people relied on

-     is still a governance failure.
+…is still a governance failure, even if every box on the checklist is ticked.

-3. **The two halves interact under stress.**
-   - When value signals move faster than rule systems can adapt:
-     - people find informal workarounds,
-     - ignore rules that don’t fit reality,
-     - or disengage.
-   - When rules move faster than shared value and understanding:
-     - governance starts to feel imposed and illegitimate.

-AI accelerates both sides:

-- the pace of decisions and rule-enforcement,
-- the churn in what kinds of work and judgement remain human.

-Governance that only stares at “AI systems” and risk categories will miss this.

 ---

-## 5. Legitimacy Under Acceleration: what this project is trying to do
+## What Legitimacy Under Acceleration is trying to do

-*Legitimacy Under Acceleration* starts from this city picture because it forces two questions at once:
+Under *Legitimacy Under Acceleration*, I’m treating this city picture as a design constraint, not just a metaphor.

-1. **Rule side:**
+For me, that means working on both sides at once:

+- **On the rule side**
-   - How do we design governance architectures that:
+  Designing governance architectures that:
   - can be wired into real workflows,
-     - can change under pressure without falling apart,
+  - can change under pressure without collapsing,
-     - and can be understood and contested by the people they bind?
+  - and leave trails people can understand and challenge.

-2. **Value side:**
+  (Task-boundary work, meta-governance “kernels”, governance-first orchestration.)

+- **On the value side**
+  Facing the fact that:
+  - people’s sources of self-worth will have to change,
+  - old career routes won’t be the centre forever,
+  and asking:
-   - How do we support new forms of contribution, recognition and meaning:
+  - how do we support new forms of contribution, recognition and meaning
-     - when AI takes over tasks people used to rely on for their identity,
+    when AI takes over the tasks people once used to answer
-     - and when old career routes are no longer the centre?

-Some of the work I’m doing to explore this:

-- a **task boundary framework** – a way of decomposing work so we can say, clearly:
-  - what stays human-only,
-  - what becomes AI-assisted,
-  - what can be automated safely,
-  and explain why.
-- an **open meta-governance kernel** – rules of rule-change, so that:
-  - rules don’t just accrete,
-  - institutions can retire or adapt them as reality shifts,
-  while leaving a legible trail of how and why.
-- a **governance–economic lens** – tools for looking at:
-  - how rules and value signals interact,
-  - where work and worth are drifting apart,
-  - and where AI is quietly shutting down human routes.

-The city metaphor is not decoration.
-It’s a discipline:

-> Every time we talk about “AI governance”,
+    *“what am I good for here?”*

+I’m not claiming to have all the answers.
+What I’m trying to do is hold both halves of the city in view when we talk about “AI governance”.

-> we should be able to point to both a **traffic rule** that changed
+Because every time we say that phrase, we should be able to point to:

+- a **traffic rule** that changed, *and*
-> and a **human route** that stayed open or became possible.
+- a **human route** that stayed open or became possible

-If we can’t do that, we’re not governing AI.
+If we can’t, then we’re not really governing the system –
-We’re just adding more signs to a junction that people no longer know how to cross.
+we’re just adding more signs to a junction people no longer know how to cross.

-That’s the city we’re actually governing.
-The question is whether we’re willing to see it that way – and build rule systems and value systems that can survive acceleration without losing the people who live in it.
+---

+If this way of looking at AI governance resonates – especially if you’re working on RAIO, architecture, policy, or you’re living through these shifts in your own profession – I’m building out this work under *Legitimacy Under Acceleration*.

+Happy to be in conversation with others who are trying to keep both **rules** and **routes** in view.

 ---